-Action 3: Hire/Retain instructional support personnel to strengthen Early Literacy Program: For this action the district expected to continue to hire/retain Early Literacy program staff to close the reading gaps for students including our English Learners to increase English proficiency.
+Analysis Statement: For this action the district expected to continue to hire/retain Early Literacy program staff to close the reading gaps for students including our English Learners to increase English proficiency.
 The additional support staff, including the library aide and instructional aides, implemented a collaborative intervention model focused on the needs of English Learners, in addition to implementing focused small-group instruction; data-driven individualized reading strategies; and small-group support in reading instruction.
 The bilingual aides provided early literacy support for English Learners in grades K-8.
 They also provided support for newcomers and Long Term English Learners.
-During the COVID-19 pandemic in 2020-21, our EL reclassification rate dropped mid year to 2.6%.
-During 2021-22 our local data shows decreased reclassification rates from 11.6% to 9.4%.
-Due to the hiring/retaining the Early Literacy program staff to close the reading gaps for students including our English Learners the 2021-2022 STAR/AR Grade Reading EOY Growth Average increased to (.51) as compare to 2020-21 of (.40).
-Also, the ELPAC 2020-21 Proficient Levels showed Level 4 at 16.78% as compare to the 2018-19 ELPAC Level 4 scores at 14.29%.
+Due to the hiring/retaining the Early Literacy program staff to close the reading gaps for students including our English Learners the 2022-2023 STAR/AR Grade Reading EOY Growth Average increased to (.36) as compared to 2021-22 of (.51).
+Also, the ELPAC 2021-22 Proficient Levels showed growth at Level 4 at 20.25% as compared to the 2020-21 ELPAC Level 4 scores at 16.78%.
+The EL annual growth as measured by ELPAC annual growth data for Proficiency Level 4 from the year 2021-22 shows a substantial growth of 3.47% to a 20.25% as compare to the Proficiency Level 4 from EL Annual growth base of 16.28% in 2020-21.
 We believe these results indicate that this action was successful.